jokijen/csb-course-project/README.md

 - [Credits](#credits)

-## Testing the application
+## Running the application

-Take the following steps to test the application, but be mindful that the app is not secure in its current state:
+Take the following steps to run the application, but be mindful that the app is not secure in its current state:

 1. Clone the repository to a location of your choice and go to its root directory
 2. Create a file .env into the root directory and add a secret key: